dsoellinger/Advanced-Algorithms-and-Data-Structures/5_Randomized_Data_Structures_for_Searching.md

 **Proof:**

 The depth of a node equals the number of comparisons made during the BST construction.
-Since all permutations of th ekeys are equally likely, the verage node depth $d_n$ is given by
+Since all permutations of the keys are equally likely, the average node depth $d_n$ is given by

 $d_n = \frac{1}{n} \mathbb{E}[\sum_{i=1}^n(\text{# comparisons for node i})] = \frac{1}{n} O(n \cdot log(n)) = O(log(n))$